DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_edi/CORE/Setup/Connection-setup.md

 **Log code**                        | Code that initiated the log.
 **Message**                         | Message for the log.

+**Note:**
+Enabling logging could create numerous records, thus recommended to keep logging level and retention periods to a minimum. <br>
+This should also be reviewed regurarly to determine if the level and retention could be reduced. <br> In order to delete connection log records outside the retention period, please see below section.

 ### Cleanup log

 In order to create a batch to delete connection logs older than the retention period, follow these steps: